Adversarially Robust Neural Architectures: Methodology

 Intuitively, the constraint in Eq. \ref{eq:constraint_objective} reveals the influence of $\sigma$ on sampling architecture parameters.
-As $\sigma$ increases, the value of $\mu$ decreases to satisfy the inequality where the corresponding $\mu^\alpha$ and $\mu^\beta$ becomes $0$ for relatively large $\sigma$, which implies that the operations or connections are unlikely to be sampled when its corresponding confidence is low.
+As $\sigma$ increases, the value of $\mu$ decreases to satisfy the inequality where the corresponding $\mu^\alpha$ and $\mu^\beta$ become $0$ for relatively large $\sigma$, which implies that the operations or connections are unlikely to be sampled when its corresponding confidence is low.
 Thus, the architecture can be sampled based on its confidence in the Lipschitz constraint.
 We apply the ADMM optimization framework to solve this constrained optimization through incorporating the constraint to form a minimax problem so that Eq. \ref{eq:constraint_objective} can be rewritten as

 where $\theta$ is the dual variable and $\rho$ is positive number predefined in ADMM.
 The first step is to update $\mu$ while fixing other variables and the second step is to update $\sigma$ while fixing other variables as